 Of these, the Coronavirus Business Interruption Loan Scheme (CBILS) was aimed at supporting the UK’s small and medium-sized companies, which comprise 99.9% of the country’s 5.9 million businesses.
 These SMEs, if trading successfully before March 2020, would be able to apply for the scheme to mitigate lost or deferred revenues and other disruptions to cash flow as a result of the crisis.

 Since then, the prevalence of Covid-19 in the UK has been changeable, and the government has had to continually adapt its response as a result.
 After an initial extension to 31 November 2020, a second lockdown encouraged a further postponement of the CBILS deadline, with applications now open until 31 March 2021.

-Since the scheme was launched on 23 March, the government, British Business Bank and finance industry have worked together to enhance processes and to widen the initiative’s eligibility criteria, aiming to stimulate much-needed economic activity and growth by reaching more SMEs.
+The government, the British Business Bank and the finance industry have been working together in the meantime, enhancing processes and widening the initiative’s eligibility criteria, aiming to stimulate much-needed economic activity and growth by reaching more SMEs.

 Early challenges for the scheme

 In the first few weeks after CBILS launched, some of Britain’s biggest banks received heavy criticism for being slow to lend to UK companies.
 The statistics (and headlines) were damning: just 1.4% of firms had been successful in their applications and only 1% of the £330bn available had been deployed.

 A redesign of key elements of the scheme, in early April, resulted in a broader initiative with wider eligibility criteria and greater clarity around when personal guarantees could and could not be taken.